selimslab/selimslab.github.io/_NOTES/arts/philosophy/happiness.md

 "Happy families are all alike; every unhappy family is unhappy in its own way." _Tolstoy in Anna Karenina

-“Folks are usually about as happy as they make their minds up to be.” _Abraham Lincoln
+"Folks are usually about as happy as they make their minds up to be.” _Abraham Lincoln

-“Time you enjoy wasting is not wasted time.”
+"Time you enjoy wasting is not wasted time.”

-“If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.” _J.R.R.
+"If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.” _J.R.R.
 Tolkien

 Don’t waste your time in anger, regrets, worries, and grudges.
 Life is too short for that